 As the population of the U.S. ages, the demands of maintaining physical health and a high mental capacity will likely increase too.
 This is especially true for those individuals who are already leading active lives between work and recreational activities and those who wish to remain active well into their retirement years.

-It is not uncommon then for people to seek out natural remedies and start taking supplements as part of a regular routine to maintain in an effort to improve their health and prevent chronic conditions from worsening.
-The decision to take supplements should not be made lightly, however, as each supplement has its potential risks to go along with its benefits.4
+It is not uncommon then for people to seek out natural remedies as part of a regular routine to maintain in an effort to improve their health and prevent chronic conditions from worsening.
+The decision to take supplements should not be made lightly, however, as each supplement has its potential risks to go along with its benefits.

 Considering to take cannabidiol, or CBD, is no different.
 This substance has been trending in one of the fastest growing industries to come to the golf market in recent history, like multivitamins and protein powders in years past.
-That is because CBD has been purported to help individuals with a wide variety of ailments, ranging from pain, inflammation, anxiety, and more.5 And because these are some of the exact conditions golf players have to deal with both on and off the golf course, it is no wonder that CBD products have started to become more widely used among all players at all skill levels.1,2
+And because these are some of the exact conditions golf players have to deal with both on and off the golf course, it is no wonder that CBD products have started to become more widely used among all players at all skill levels.

 People can respond to the compound differently though, as with any other kind of medicine.
 This is because there is still a lot to be determined regarding how this compound works and its long-term effects at the biological level.
 Clinical research is taking place to determine the mechanisms by which CBD affects people, but there are no definitive answers as yet for many of the claimed benefits being made about this compound.
 For example, there is no research to fully support CBD as an effective anti-anxiety treatment option, yet there are high profile golf players who report that taking CBD has helped reduce their stress level during play.